 9. David Choate Proctor, b.
 1833; d.
 17 Dec 1880; m.
 Sarah “Sally Storrs,” of Brooklyn NY, daughter of Charles Storrs; had children Charles S. & Judith.

-4. Lucinda G. Proctor, b.
-9 June 1834 in Henniker NH; m.
+4. Lucinda Gould Proctor, b.
+9 June 1834 in Henniker NH, d.
+25 April 1905 in S. Framingham MA; m.
 Charles W. Coolidge and resided in Framingham MA; in 1860 living with her mother and step father in Andover NH

 Edna Dean Proctor, daughter of John and Lucinda (Gould) Proctor, was born 18 September 1829 in Henniker NH, on Proctor Hill overlooking the Contoocook River.
 She was educated in early years at home by her mother, later at Mt.
-Holyoke Seminary and at Concord NH. [see biography above] In 1866 she was living in Brooklyn, New York.
+Holyoke Seminary and at Concord NH. [see biography above] She taught drawing and music at Woodstock CT, and then in 1866 became governess in the family of Henry C. Bowen at Brooklyn.
+While there she became acquainted with Henry Ward Beecher.
 In 1905 she was a teacher in Somerville MA at the Benj.
 G. Brown school, while boarding in Boston MA.
-She died in December 1923 in Framingham MA [one source says 1922].
+She died in December 1923 in Framingham MA.